By Cathie Ericson

 But here’s another fact: Many teens are drinking.
 According to a Call to Action on Underage Drinking from the U.S. Surgeon General, by age 18, more than 70 percent of teens have had at least one drink.
 And they typically don’t stop at one.
 The report also found that teens are more likely to binge drink than adults: On average, teens have about five drinks on a single occasion.

-Updating the Conversation on Underage Drinking
+Update the Conversation on Underage Drinking Prevention

 1. Offer strategies beyond zero tolerance.